HaeffnerLab/bem-savio/README.md

 ### Coordinates

 First, create a model of the trap in Fusion360.
-Check that you are working in CAD coordinates (see figure below).
-In other words, the trap axis in Fusion360 should be along the x-axis and the vertical direction should be along the z-axis.
+Check that your model follows optical coordinates (see figure below).
+In other words, the trap axis in Fusion360 should be along the z-axis and the vertical direction should be along the y-axis.

 ![imgs/coords.jpg](imgs/coords.jpg)
-<center><figcaption>During different stages of running bem-savio, two different conventions for coordinates are used.
-In CAD coordinates, x is along the trap axis and in optical coordinates z is along the trap axis.</figcaption></center>
+<center><figcaption>There are two standard conventions for coordinates.
+In CAD coordinates, x is along the trap axis and in optical coordinates z is along the trap axis. **Throughout BEM, we will always used optical coordinates.**</figcaption></center>

 Additionally, ensure that your trap model is a single body in Fusion360.
 When exporting, each body becomes its own STL and we wish to have the trap as a single STL.